i212498/Beowulf-Cluster-Using-Docker/README.md

 # Beowulf Cluster Using Docker

 This project simplifies the setup of a Beowulf Cluster using Docker containers.
 Beowulf clusters are a type of high-performance computing (HPC) cluster architecture, typically used for parallel computing tasks.
+This is for MPI based parallel programs.

 ## Features